A view controller that displays the video content from a player object along with system-supplied playback controls.

 Using AVPlayerViewController in tvOS

-AVPlayer in tvOS brings advanced Siri Remote control features to your application.
-This lets users easily play and navigate your content and access supporting features such as subtitles and alternate audio tracks.
+AVPlayer in tvOS brings advanced Siri Remote control features to your app.
+This lets users play and navigate your content and access supporting features such as subtitles and alternate audio tracks.

 AVPlayer also provides support for using Siri Remote voice commands such as “Skip ahead 15 seconds” and “What did she say?” to control playback of your content.